How Fast Do Airplanes Go? (during Takeoff, Flight, Landing)

 In addition, when it comes to airplane speed, many turboprop planes can fly as fast as some jet airliners, although the average speed for this type of plane is roughly 450 miles per hour.

 When you purchase an airline ticket, it always gives you a start and end time, but it won’t tell you how fast the plane will be flying once it’s in the air.
-You can estimate this number if you know the number of miles between the two cities, but knowing that different planes have different speeds is also a good thing to keep in mind.
+You can estimate this number if you know the distance between the two cities, but knowing that different planes have different speeds is also a good thing to keep in mind.

 About the Author